cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/01-introduction.md

 ---
-title: "Prep: CMS Physics Objects"
+title: "Physics Object Extractor Tool"
 teaching: 10
 questions:
 - "What are the main CMS Physics Objects and how do I access them?"